-Analytical Growth Study Description
+Analytical Growth Studies: Description

-The ability of the Platelet PGDprime Test to detect bacteria growing in platelets was evaluated by determining the time to bacterial detection.
-Three lots of Platelet PGDprime were used in the study.
-All bacterial species and conditions were tested in duplicate with each lot.
+The ability of the Platelet PGD prime Test to detect bacteria growing in platelets was evaluated by determining the time to bacterial detection.
+Three lots of Platelet PGD prime were used in each study.
+All bacterial species and conditions were tested in duplicate with each study lot.
 Platelet units were inoculated at the bacterial levels listed in Table 6.
-Neither Clostridium perfringens nor Streptococcus oralis grew reliably in LRAP units, and therefore, were not included in this study.
+Neither Clostridium perfringens nor Streptococcus oralis grew reliably in LRAP units and, therefore, were not included in these studies.

 Platelet units were aliquoted in volumes of at least 50 mL into multiple, smaller platelet bags.
 At initiation (T=0), each platelet bag was inoculated with an estimated 10 CFU/mL of one bacterial species.
 One bag was inoculated with PBS only and held as a negative control for growth.
 After 2 hours, samples were withdrawn from inoculated bags for semi-quantitative culture.
-Inoculated bags with bacterial concentration between 1 and 30 CFU were blind coded and continued in the study.
+Inoculated bags with bacterial concentration between 1 and 30 CFU/mL were blind coded and continued in the study.

-At 24 hours post inoculation and every 12 hours thereafter each bag was sampled and tested in duplicate with each of 3 PGDprime Test lots until all PGDprime results were Reactive for two time points in a row.
-A second culture, including bacterial identification, was performed on each bag after reactive results were observed.
+At 24 hours post inoculation and every 12 hours thereafter each bag was sampled and tested in duplicate with each of 3 PGDprime Test lots until all PGDprime results were Reactive for two time points in a row..
+A second culture, including bacterial identification, was performed on each bag after reactive results were observed..
 The second culture confirmed the Platelet PGDprime Test results and the bacterial growth status of the bag.
 Time to detection was tabulated for each bacterial species.
 Study results are shown in Table 6.
 Not all bacterial species grew in one attempt.
 Two species, required additional growth attempts.
 Three growth attempts were required for Klebsiella aerogenes.
 Streptococcus agalactiae did not grow in four attempts but did grow successfully in a fifth attempt.

-Table 6: Analytical Growth Study Results - LRAP Suspended in Plasma
+Table 6: Analytical Growth Studies: Results - LRAP Suspended in Plasma

-Bacteria Bacterial Concentration at Num esting Second Culture (CFU per bag) 24 hr 36 hr 48 hr 60 hr 72 hr 84 hr 96 hr 108 hr Result Bacillus cereus ATCC 7064 18.8 6 6 Pos Escherichia coli 9.8 0 0 0 0 0 0 6 6 Pos Klahsialla aaroganas 6.3 0 0 0 6 6 Pos Nebsiena aerogenes 5.8 0 0 0 0 6 6 Pos Klebsiella pneumoniae 6.5 0 6 6 Pos Pseudomonas aeruginosa 21 0 0 0 0 0 6 6 Pos Serratia marcescens ATCC 43862 3.8 0 0 6 6 Pos Staphylococcus aureus ATCC 27217 17.3 0 0 6 6 Pos Staphylococcus epidermidis ATCC 49134 16.3 0 0 0 0 0 6 6 Pos Streptococcus agalactiae ATCC 12927 13.8 0 0 0 0 0 0 0 6 Pos
+Bacteria Bacterial Concentration at Nun Number of Test Samples Detected by PGDprime at Testing Time Point (n = 6) inoculation (CFU/mL) 24 hr 36 hr 48 hr 60 hr 72 hr 84 hr 96 hr 108 hr Result Bacillus cereus ATCC 7064 18.8 6 6 Pos Escherichia coli 9.8 0 0 0 0 0 0 6 6 Pos Mahadalla annonna 6.3 0 0 0 6 6 Pos Klebsiella aerogenes 5.8 0 0 0 0 6 6 Pos Klebsiella pneumoniae 6.5 0 6 6 Pos Pseudomonas aeruginosa 21 0 0 0 0 0 6 6 Pos Serratia marcescens ATCC 43862 3.8 0 0 6 6 Pos Staphylococcus aureus ATCC 27217 17.3 0 0 6 6 Pos Staphylococcus epidermidis ATCC 49134 16.3 0 0 0 0 0 6 6 Pos Streptococcus agalactiae ATCC 12927 13.8 0 0 0 0 0 0 0 6 Pos Acinetobacter baumannii ATCC 19606 27.5 6 6 Pos